cdevaleriano/fraud-detection/README.md

 # Executive Summary
+A machine learning classifier was made to detect fraud accounts to limit company losses & provide accounts to legitimate applicants.
+The best performing model showcased an 11% False-Positive-Rate with emphasis on recommendations to improve data and model quality.

 # Problem Statement
 With fraud cases present in the banking industry.
 A detection algorithm is needed to identify fraudulent accounts to avoid company losses and provide accounts to only legitimate applicants.